 We have put together some information and guidance documents to help you prepare.
 Don’t forget to share your risk assessment and any relevant health and safety information with everyone involved in the delivery of your event.

-Please remember that you, as the event organiser, are responsible for ensuring the safety of your event.
+Please remember that you, as the event organiser, are responsible for ensuring the safety of your event and in order to qualify for free Festival insurance you must have completed a risk assessment and have a safeguarding policy in place.

 The CBA provides advice and support for organisers, but cannot undertake to ensure the safety of events, as every set of circumstances is different and requires a tailored approach.
 If you would like to speak to us about your event please contact us at [email protected].